Options for Dealing with Debt

 Your Credit Rating

-In almost all cases, the options contained above will affect your credit rating and may show on your credit record for up to 6 years.
+In almost all cases, the options above will affect your credit rating and may show on your credit record for up to 6 years.
 This could make running a business, getting a mortgage, renting somewhere to live, or getting credit, more difficult.

 Priority Debts